Utility to rename, remove, and copy files/dirs using your editor

 #to "comment it out" or by substituting an entirely blank line.

-edirprints remove and rename messages whereas
+edirprints remove, rename, and copy messages whereas

-vidirprints those only when the
+vidirprints messages only when the

 -v/--verboseswitch is added.
 You can add